 Want more information about how personalized help works?
 Check out our FAQ page here, and get answers.

-Our VIP Members Area is packed with exclusive content and resources: e-Books, assessments, detailed case studies, expert advice, peer support, and more.
+Our VIP Members Area is packed with exclusive content and resources!
+VIP access includes e-Books, assessments, detailed case studies, expert advice, peer support, and much more.
 It actually costs less to join than buying products separately!
 As a VIP member, you’ll also enjoy a weekly chat with an expert sleep consultant.
-And the best part – VIP members receive 20% off all sleep consultation services!

 For those persistent toddler sleep struggles, check out The 5 Step System to Help Your Toddler Sleep.
 Using the same unique approach and practical tools for success, this e-book helps you and your toddler sleep through the night and enjoy a better daytime schedule.